zriyansh/signoz.io/docs/aws-monitoring/rds-logs.md

 </figure>
 <br />

-**Step 2:** You’ll be redirected to Layer configurations page, here, give a name to your layer, an optional description, select `Upload a .zip file` , click on `Upload` and locate the requirements.zip file.
+**Step 3:** You’ll be redirected to Layer configurations page, here, give a name to your layer, an optional description, select `Upload a .zip file` , click on `Upload` and locate the requirements.zip file.

-**Step 3:** Select your desired architecture and pick `Python 3.x` as your runtime.
+**Step 4:** Select your desired architecture and pick `Python 3.x` as your runtime.
 Hit `Create`.
-You layer as now been created.
+Your layer has now been created.
 Now lets connect it to our Lambda function which we created to send logs to SigNoz.

 <figure data-zoomable align='center'>
     <img className="box-shadowed-image" src="/img/docs/elb/elb-logs-layer_4.webp" alt=""/>